segmentio/segment-docs/src/engage/audiences/index.md

 As a result, **Segment recommends waiting at least 24 hours for an Audience to finish computing** before you resume working with the Audience.

-From the Audience Overview page, you can view Audience details including the current compute status or progress bar for real-time and batch Audiences.
+From the Audience Overview page, you can view Audience details including the current compute status and progress bar for real-time and batch Audiences.

 > info ""
 > Engage only displays a progress bar when you're creating new Audiences or Traits.

 ### Refresh real-time Audiences and Traits

-For real-time Audiences or Traits, click **Refresh Audience** or **Refresh Trait** to update user counts, status, and compute progress.
+For real-time Audiences and Traits, click **Refresh Audience** or **Refresh Trait** to update user counts, status, and compute progress.
 Engage refreshes real-time Audiences and Traits approximately every 10 minutes.

-### Audience and Trait compute statuses
+### Compute statuses

-Engage displays the following compute statuses for real-time and batch Audiences and Traits.
+Engage displays the following compute statuses for Audiences and Traits.

 #### Real-time Audience or Trait